Distributed Representations of Entities in Open-World Knowledge Graphs: Proofs of Things

-where $\mathbf{N}_i = \{\mathbf{e}_j| e_j \in N_i \}$ is the original neighbor embedding set for $\mathbf{e}_i$ and $\varTheta$ denotes the parameters of our decentralized model $G$.
-As the optimal $\varTheta$ for the model depends on the neighbor representation set $\mathbf{N}_i$, and the optimal density function $f$ also relies on the output of the model, it is impossible to search all spaces to find the best parameters.
-In practice, we choose to optimize a weaker lower-bound on the mutual information $I(\mathbf{g}_i, \hat{\mathbf{e}}_i)$~\citep{CRD}.
-In this case, a relatively optimal neighbor embedding $\mathbf{e}_x^*$ in Equation~(\ref{eq:expand_objective}) is:
+where $\mathbf{N}_i = \{\mathbf{e}_j| e_j \in N_i \}$ represents the input neighbor embedding set for $\mathbf{e}_i$ and $\varTheta$ denotes the parameters of DAN.
+Since the optimal $\varTheta$ depends on the neighbor embedding set $\mathbf{N}_i$, and the optimal density function $f$ also relies on the output of DAN, exhaustive search across all spaces to find the best parameters is infeasible.
+Therefore, we opt to optimize a weaker lower-bound on the mutual information $I(\mathbf{g}_i, \hat{\mathbf{e}}_i)$~\cite{CRD}.
+In this case, a relatively optimal neighbor embedding $\mathbf{e}_x^*$ of $e_i$ in Equation~(\ref{eq:expand_objective}) is: